qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_at_ignore.rst

 More importantly, @ignore has relevance both as a compiler hint but also for the lint checker.
 Using @ignore means

-  * don’t warn about this symbol if you cannot resolve it (for the lint checker)
+  * don't warn about this symbol if you cannot resolve it (for the lint checker)
-  * don’t include this symbol and its dependencies in the build (whether it is known or not – for the compiler)
+  * don't include this symbol and its dependencies in the build (whether it is known or not – for the compiler)

 Silence Lint Only